 The success of any MVP project hinges on getting early buy-in and support from key stakeholders.
 To accomplish this, first identify and list all possible stakeholders by evaluating the scope of your project to assess which people and departments might be affected by the MVP and its outcome.

-Next, share your definition of MVP with each stakeholder and explain what you’re planning to achieve, how it will impact the business and how your company will benefit from building software using the MVP process.
+Next, share your definition of MVP with each stakeholder and explain what you’re planning to achieve, how it will impact the business and how your company will benefit from developing apps using the MVP process.

 Some stakeholder education will likely be required as the common misconception of MVP projects is that software will look incomplete and could tarnish the company’s reputation.
 This thinking likely stems from past software development experiences or uninformed articles that push stakeholders to mistakenly believe an MVP approach leads to substandard quality and poor performance.